projectacrn/acrn-hypervisor/doc/tutorials/using_grub.rst

       are overridden by the ``$(VMx bootargs)`` parameters.

       The ``$(Service VM bootargs)`` parameter in the multiboot command is appended to the end of the Service VM kernel command line.
-This is useful to override some Service VM kernel command-line parameters because the later one would be used if the same parameters were configured in the Linux kernel command line.
-For example, adding ``root=/dev/sda3`` will override the original root device to ``/dev/sda3`` for the Service VM kernel.
+If a command-line configuration parameter is specified more than once, the last one wins and earlier ones are ignored.
+For example, adding ``root=/dev/sda3`` will override the original root device for the Service VM kernel.

       All parameters after a ``#`` character are ignored since GRUB treats them as comments.